 Finally, consider the filter.
 Some vacuums require replacements that are much more expensive than others, and you might want to invest in a model that has a HEPA filter which can remove allergens and dust mites as you vacuum.

-Black & Decker BDH2020FLFH MAX Lithium Flex Vacuum.
-Click on the photo to see the Price on Amazon.
+2. Black & Decker BDH2020FLFH MAX Lithium Flex Handheld Vacuum

-This is about as far from the old-school Dust Buster as you can get.
-It’s a pretty large cordless unit and is shaped like more like a canister vacuum, so you can’t just grab it in the palm of one hand; you’ll likely need both of them.
+This one is about as far from the old-school Dust Buster as you can get.
+It’s a pretty compact cordless unit and is shaped more like a canister vacuum – you have the option of using one hand or extending the hose and using two hands.

 The review team liked the BDH2020FLFH most because of its versatility.
 This handheld comes with a four-foot long flexible hose, a nozzle and brush tool, a crevice tool, a pet hair brush and a pivoting floor head for an attachable stick.
 The combination allows you to easily clean high, clean low, clean corners, clean Fluffy’s hair and even use the stick to mimic a more traditional vacuum.

-This isn’t the most powerful handheld on the market, but it’s in the upper echelon, with the cyclonic dust collection mechanism preventing dirt from accumulating on the filter too quickly, plus a three-stage filter.
+This isn’t the most powerful handheld on the market, but at 20 volts it’s in the upper echelon, with the cyclonic dust collection mechanism preventing dirt from accumulating on the filter too quickly, plus a three-stage filter.

-You’ll get about 15 minutes of vacuuming time with this Black and Decker model, and a charge of the lithium-ion battery takes about four hours, well within the parameters of the best handheld vacuums on our list.
-It’s rather noisy, definitely louder than your upright vacuum, but not objectionable for short vacuuming tasks.
+You’ll get about 15 minutes of vacuuming time with this Black+Decker model, and a charge of the lithium-ion battery takes about four hours, well within the parameters of the best handheld vacuums on our list.
+It’s rather noisy, and definitely louder than your upright vacuum, but not objectionable for short vacuuming tasks.

 The BDH2020FLFH will suck up almost anything you need it to (and is great for pet hair), and it’s a terrific value that will extract dirt from even the tightest spaces.